James MacGregor Burns: Personal

-Before he went to Williams College to become a professor, Burns graduated from Lexington High School in Massachusetts in 1935.
-Burns styled himself a Congregationalist.
-He and his first wife had four children, three of who survived him.
+Burns and his two brothers were raised by their mother, Mildred Burns, in Burlington, Massachusetts.
+Burns graduated from Lexington High School in Massachusetts in 1935, and then received his Bachelor of Arts from Williams College and his Ph.D. from Harvard University.
+He and his first wife, Janet Thompson, had four children, whom they raised in Williamstown after he joined the faculty at Williams College.
 In 1964, he met Joan Simpson Meyers, daughter of renowned paleontologist George Gaylord Simpson, in New York City when she interviewed him for her best-selling book about President John Fitzgerald Kennedy; four years later Burns and Meyers were married at High Mowing, the family home in Williamstown, where they lived together for the next quarter century.
-At the end of his life, he was friends with his first wife, but lived with his collaborator and longtime companion, Professor Susan Dunn.
+At the end of his life, he lived with his collaborator and longtime companion, Professor Susan Dunn, and remained close friends with his first wife.

 Burns died in Williamstown, Massachusetts, on July 15, 2014, at 95, after publishing more than 20 books.

 Views on government

 As an admirer of a strong leader in the White House, Burns was critical of the U.S. governmental system of checks and balances, which he viewed as an obstacle to progress in times of a divided or oppositional Congress.
 In The Deadlock of Democracy (1963) and Packing the Court: The Rise of Judicial Power and the Coming Crisis of the Supreme Court (2009) he called for systemic changes, arguing for term limits for Supreme Court justices, an end to midterm elections, and a population-based Senate.
 Burns also advocated repeal of the Twenty-second Amendment to the United States Constitution to allow effective U.S. presidents to serve three or more terms of office.